 To be effective, the head collar must be properly fitted.
 And to be safe, make sure not to yank your dog's leash while they are wearing a head halter.
 Some manufacturers include instructions and a DVD with the collar.
 Otherwise, ask your dog trainer or a knowledgeable sales clerk for assistance with fitting.
 Proper fit and use should minimize the risk of injury to your dog.

 It may take some time, patience and lots of treats to get your dog accustomed to wearing a head collar.
 Put it on them for short periods until your dog is comfortable in the collar.
 Then they should only wear it when you are taking them out on a leash.
 Don't leave the head collar on your dog all the time; eventually they will manage to pull off the muzzle loop and use it as their chew toy!

 Some trainers use aversive collars to train "difficult" dogs with correction or punishment.
 These collars rely on physical discomfort or even pain to teach the dog what not to do.
 They suppress the unwanted behavior, but they don't teach the dog what the proper behavior is.
 At best, they are unpleasant for your dog, and at worst, they may cause your dog to act aggressively and even bite you.
-Positive training methods should always be your first choice.
+Positive reinforcement training methods should always be your first choice.

 As the name implies, this collar is made of metal links and is designed to control your dog by tightening around your dog's neck.
 It is supposed to sit high up on the dog's neck just behind their ears.

 Unlike the martingale collar, there is no way to control how much the choke chain tightens, so it's possible to choke or strangle your dog.
 It can also cause other problems, too, such as injuries to the trachea and esophagus, injuries to blood vessels in the eyes, neck sprains, nerve damage, fainting, transient paralysis and even death.